johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 header field.

 Although simple on their surface, cookies have a number of complexities.
-For example, the server indicates a scope for each cookie when sending it to the user agent.
-The scope indicates the maximum amount of time in which the user agent should return the cookie, the servers to which the user agent should return the cookie, and the URI schemes for which the cookie is applicable.
+For example, the server can scope the maximum amount of time during which the user agent should return the cookie, the servers to which the user agent should return the cookie, and whether the cookie can be accessed through a non-HTTP API, such as JavaScript in a web browser.

 For historical reasons, cookies contain a number of security and privacy infelicities.
 For example, a server can indicate that a given cookie is